Scraping SNOTEL Data

 );

-We next proceed to outline which stations will be scraped by defining a dictionary of station IDs, paired with the date range to be scraped. "start" refers to 1850-01-01 or the first available date, while "end" refers to 2023-01-01 or the last available date.
-Most of these stations are commented out for the sake of speed and readability in generating the tutorial, but can be uncommented to yield the full dataset found in cleandata.csv used in the base tutorial.
-Stations were selected based upon their availability of the features utilized in creating the model used in the paper.
+We next proceed to outline which stations will be scraped by defining a dictionary of station IDs, paired with the date range to be scraped if a custom range is desired. "start" refers to 1850-01-01 or the first available date, while "end" refers to the earlier option bewteen 2024-02-01 or the last available date.
+Most of these stations are commented out for the sake of speed and readability in generating the tutorial, or due to special handling required, but can be uncommented to yield the full dataset (if special cases are handled) found in training_data.csv used in the base tutorial.
+Stations were selected based upon their availability of the features utilized in creating the model used in the paper:

 good_stations = Dict{Int, Tuple{String, String}}(